 How the Mapbox mobile SDKs work

-The Mapbox iOS and Android SDKs allow you to add interactive maps to your mobile applications, define custom and dynamic style rules, manipulate custom data, and interface with Mapbox web APIs.
+The Mapbox Maps SDKs for iOS, Android, and React Native allow you to add interactive maps to your mobile applications, define custom and dynamic style rules, manipulate custom data, and interface with Mapbox web APIs.

 Layers and runtime styling